matheusvra/LogisticMapPySimpleGui/README.md

 ![alt text](https://imgur.com/iCeeCMF.jpg "Bifurcation Logistic Map")

-To return to the map response, just move the slider to any position.
+To return to the map response, just move the slider to any position or click in one of the two buttons below the slider.

 # Authors